alexgaarciia/alexgaarciia/README.md

 ### Hi there 👋
 Welcome to my GitHub, where you will have access to most of my past/current projects.
 I am a junior student in Data Science and Engineering at Universidad Carlos III de Madrid.
 Regarding my actual situation, I am an exchange student at Concordia University in Montreal, Canada, where I am broading my knowledge in data science taking courses like artificial intelligence.
-Plus, I am a research assistant involved in projects along the lines of the development of deep reinforcement learning algorithms or even prompt engineering for LLMs.
+Plus, I am a research assistant involved in projects along the lines of the development of deep reinforcement learning algorithms or even the application of prompt engineering for LLMs.

 <!--
 **alexgaarciia/alexgaarciia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.